xuthus83/pigallery2/README.md

 You can run the app up as a service to run it on startup.
 Read more at [#42](https://github.com/bpatrik/pigallery2/issues/42#issuecomment-458340945)

 ### 1.3 Advanced configuration
-You can set up the app the following ways:
+You can set up the app any of the following ways:
- * Using the UI
+ 1. Using the UI (recommended)
- * Manually editing the `config.json`
+ 2. Manually editing the `config.json`
- * Through switches
+ 3. Through switches
     * Like: `node start -- --Server-port=3000 --Client-authenticationRequired=false`
     * You can check the generated `config.json` for the config hierarchy
- * Through environmental variable
+ 4. Through environmental variable
     * like set env. variable `Server-port` to `3000`

 Full list of configuration options are available at the [MANPAGE.md](MANPAGE.md).